akretion/aktooor/README.md

 To do that, Aktooor extends simple_form with form builder methods that properly introspect OpenERP meta-data (via Ooor) to make the right default decisions.

-So first it's a good idea to learn [simple_form](https://github.com/plataformatec/simple_form) In a word, simple_form extends Rails form_for builder to support a higher level form modeling abstractions.
+So first it's a good idea to learn [simple_form](https://github.com/plataformatec/simple_form) .
+In a word, simple_form extends Rails form_for builder to support a higher level form modeling abstractions.
 Also, simple_form integrates automatically with Twitter Bootstrap 3 and other CSS frameworks.

-Aktooor works on Ooor object, so you you should learn [Ooor](https://github.com/akretion/ooor) too.
+Aktooor works on Ooor objects, so you you should learn [Ooor](https://github.com/akretion/ooor) too.
 Ooor objects are proxies to your OpenERP objects that use the OpenERP JSON API just like you would talk JSON with say MongoDB.
 But with Ooor you also probably want to leave most of the business logic inside the OpenERP Python runtime and just call it with the JSON API through Ooor.
 Eventually, you can still implement some business logic in Ruby, that allows you to leave it